ahmedomahmoud/IHF/README.md

 # IHF Championship Data Management System

 This project is a backend system designed to manage data for handball championships, including teams, players, matches, and detailed play-by-play actions.
-It leverages PostgreSQL as the single source of truth, combining structured relational data with flexible JSONB fields to store high-volume, semi-structured event data.
+It leverages PostgreSQL combining structured relational data with flexible JSONB fields to store high-volume, semi-structured event data.

 ## Features